911±¬ÁĎÍř

 1) Heumarkt (Hay Market) (must see)

-Tracing all the way back to Roman era, Cologne's Hay Market is one of Central Europe's oldest markets.
-In the Middle Ages, the Hay Market developed into a trading center.
-Back then, Hay Market and Old Market were originally one market known as Old Market.
-However, as time progressed, the market areas separated.
+Dating all the way back to Roman times, this square is one of Central Europe’s oldest markets.
+In the Middle Ages, it bloomed into a buzzing trade hub.
+Originally, Hay Market and Old Market were one big commercial jumble simply called the Old Market.
+But as the centuries marched on and city life got more complex, the two parted ways—amicably, we assume...

 2